 Start your journey with our hypnosis tools.
 Try it now!

-To experience relief from video game addiction with the use of hypnosis, take a look at these resources.
+To release yourself from the compulsion to play with the use of hypnosis, take a look at these resources.
 We’ve listed them in order from the smallest to greatest investment.
-The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our free workbook will help you break free from video game addiction.
+The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our beginner resources will help you break free from video game addiction.